 Wei joined CEPRIN in 2018 as a Ph.D. student in computer information systems, working with Dr. Arun Rai.
 His research interests center on the intersection of Management Information Systems (MIS) and other business disciplines such as risk management and financial market.
 Wei is interested in applying interdisciplinary theories and methods to study IT-enabled digital innovation.

 2nd-year PhD student in Computer Information Systems at the Center for Process Innovation.
 She is u sing interdisciplinary theories and complementary methods (e.g., structural equation modeling, fuzzy-set qualitative comparative analysis (fsQCA), agent-based modeling and text mining) to study digital innovation.

-Fifth-year PhD student and the 2CI HIT Fellowship recipient.
+Vitali a 2CI HIT Fellowship recipient will be defending his research.
 His research interests center on administrative technologies in healthcare and their promise in increasing efficiency of revenue management in hospitals.
 His other, forthcoming, work incorporates political science theories in the study of the governance web 2.0 phenomena and how it impacts innovation in healthcare.
-He will be joining Virginia Tech as an Assistant Professor in Summer, 2018.
+He has joined Virginia Tech as an Assistant Professor in Summer, 2018.